SumoLogic/sumologic-documentation/docs/send-data/opentelemetry/installation.md

    > However, if the user with name `otelcol-sumo` already exists, it won't be overwritten, so you should make sure that a home directory has been created for this user.
    >
    > If you don't want the user to have a home directory, you should use `useradd` without the `m` flag
-   > and explicitely change the directory for saving the credentials, for example:
+   > and explicitly change the directory for saving the credentials, for example:
    >
    > ```yaml
    > extensions: